-If you're chasing your fastest 5K time or the top of a leaderboard, focusing on how your body is feeling can help you squeeze out a better performance, says Waite.
-Often, athletes falsely believe that they're having trouble breathing and get themselves into a panicked state, explains Waite.
-But if they took a mental step back and thought about how well their entire body is functioning and feeling, they'd realise they aren't actually oxygen-deprived and they might keep motoring on.
-"By tuning in, you often realise that you are fine and that those warning bells of fatigue always come way earlier than they need to", says Waite.
+If you’re chasing your fastest 5K time or the top of a leaderboard, focusing on how your body is feeling can help you squeeze out a better performance, says Waite.
+Oftentimes, athletes falsely believe that they’re having trouble breathing and get themselves into a panicked state, explains Waite.
+But if they took a mental step back and thought about how well their entire body is functioning and feeling, they’d realize they aren’t actually oxygen-deprived, and they might keep motoring on.
+“By tuning in, you often realize that you are fine and that those warning bells of fatigue always come way earlier than they need to,” says Waite.

 In other words, many of us let our body control our mind, not the other way around, says Waite.
-"Great athletes have learnt how to think, 'How am I really doing physiologically?
-I am fine, so I'm going to ignore these warning bells for another mile or another five miles'".
-Start to listen to the sound of your foot strike, the cadence of your breathing, the beat of your heart or the ease of your stride, says Waite, to trust that you're OK—and probably OK to push a little harder.
+“Great athletes have learned how to think, ‘How am I really doing physiologically?
+I am fine, so I’m going to ignore these warning bells for another mile or another five miles.’”
+Start to listen to the sound of your foot strike, the cadence of your breathing, the beat of your heart, or the ease of your stride, says Waite, to trust that you’re OK — and likely OK to push a little harder.

-Similarly, actively tuning into your body as you power through a strength circuit can help you score sweeter results from your workout—and the next one and so on.
-When you zero in on the muscles you're contracting during an exercise (this is called the mind-muscle principle), you can train them more efficiently, says Lars L. Andersen, PhD, a professor with the National Research Centre for the Working Environment in Copenhagen.
+Similarly, actively tuning into your body as you power through a strength circuit can help you score sweeter results from your workout — and the next one, and so on.
+When you zero in on the muscles you’re contracting during an exercise (this is called the mind-muscle principle), you can train them more efficiently, says Lars L. Andersen, PhD, a professor with the National Research Centre for the Working Environment in Copenhagen.
 One study Andersen led found that focusing on the pecs during a bench press can increase their activity, as the mental attention boosts the neuromuscular connection.
-(The more muscle activity per rep, the greater the strength improvement afterwards.)
-Think "core" during a Plank, "glutes" during a Deadlift, "lats" during an Upright Row, etc., to eke the most muscle out of every rep.
+(The more muscle activity per rep, the greater the strength improvement afterward.)
+Think “core” during a plank, “glutes” during a deadlift, “lats” during an upright row, etc., to eke the most muscle out of every rep.

 2. Passive distraction: for the workouts you know well but that still challenge you, or the ones when you’re dragging and need a little oomph.

-Whether you're running, riding, lifting or HIITing it, the "right" music is whatever you like best, says Bigliassi.
-Experiment with different genres to find out what works for you; you may think you're a hip-hop person, then discover '90s grunge really gets you.
-The higher your workout intensity, the better off you might be with songs that have strong lyrical affirmations or words that remind you of your strength and dominance, adds Bigliassi, because it's more likely they will help you bring more energy to your workout and heighten muscle activity when you need it most.
+Whether you’re running, riding, lifting or HIITing it, the “right” music is whatever you like best, says Bigliassi.
+Experiment with different genres to find out what works for you; you may think you’re a hip-hop person, then discover ’90s grunge really gets you.
+The higher your workout intensity, the better off you might be with songs that have strong lyrical affirmations, or words that remind you of your strength and dominance, adds Bigliassi, because they’re likelier to help you bring more energy to your workout and heighten muscle activity when you need it most.